 This group is an online place for active district administrators of K-Kids and Builders Club to network, share ideas and ask questions.
 Request to join if you are an active K-Kids district administrator and haven’t already.

 Clubs and individual members have an opportunity to heighten their leadership experience – while adding more fun to the year by participating in club recognition.
-Refer to kkids.org/contests for categories, deadlines and recognition opportunities.
+Check out club award and recognition opportunities for more information.

 Monthly advisor e-newsletters